 Anna Dengel in the early days of our Community’s history rode on horseback when necessary to reach the people in need.

-Anna Dengel chats with a flight attendant (or "stewardess," as they were called in those days) before boarding a plane.
+Sister Tina Pascullis (left) and Anna Dengel (center) chat with a flight attendant (or "stewardess," as they were called in those days) before boarding a plane.